Understand Cost Management data

 Historical data might not match invoice

 Historical data for credit-based and pay-in-advance offers might not match your invoice.
 Some Azure pay-as-you-go, MSDN, and Visual Studio offers can have Azure credits and advanced payments applied to the invoice.
-However, the historical data shown in Cost Management is based on your estimated consumption charges only.
+The historical data shown in Cost Management is based on your estimated consumption charges only.
 Cost Management historical data doesn't include payments and credits.
-So, historical data shown for the following offers may not match exactly with your invoice.
+Historical data shown for the following offers may not match exactly with your invoice.

 - Azure for Students (MS-AZR-0170P)